SamMurphyDev/Twitch-Bot-MC-Lobby-and-Server-Poster/README.md

 The current list of servers which the bot is compatible with are:

+* Server - Can post Server IP
+* Lobby - Can Post which Lobby you are in or section of lobby (E.g. Lobby or Island in Lobby)
+* Lobby[ID] - Can Post which specific Lobby you are in (E.g Lobby-5)
+* Mini-Game[ID] - Can post which specific mini-game you have joined (E.g. SG-5)
+* Mini-Game[Name] - Can post the name of the mini-game you have joined (E.g. Survival Games)

-* us.mineplex.com (Server / Lobby / Minigame)
+1. us.mineplex.com (Server / Lobby / Mini-Game[ID])
-* eu.mineplex.com (Server / Lobby / Minigame)
+2. eu.mineplex.com (Server / Lobby / Mini-Game[ID])
+3. mc.hypixel.net (Server / Mini-Game[ID])
+4. us.playmindcrack.com (Server / Lobby / Mini-Game[Name])

-Version - 1.0.0
+Version - 1.0.1

 [Download Here](https://bitbucket.org/master_mas/twitch-bot-mc-lobby-and-server-poster/downloads)